 Where do I want to go next?

-In the next two years, I hope to get my passport stamped in countries such as Cambodia, Indonesia, Malaysia, Laos, Singapore, and the Maldives.
-Stay tuned regarding those upcoming adventures!
+In the next two years, I hope to get my passport stamped in countries such as Cambodia, Indonesia, Laos, and Singapore.
+More adventurous places on my wish list include the Maldives, Papua New Guinea, Kazakhstan, and Bhutan.
+Stay tuned regarding upcoming adventures!